-Patricia Musick is the managing partner of McAnany, Van Cleave & Phillips's Springfield, Missouri, office, litigating workers’ compensation claims, civil defense, and labor and employment matters.
+Patricia L. MusickPatricia Musick is the managing shareholder of the Springfield, MO MVP Law office.
+She has been practicing law for 28 years, 20 of which have been with MVP.
+In 2006, Trish opened MVP’s Springfield, Missouri office.
+Trish litigates workers’ compensation claims and labor and employment matters.
 She works with many employers, implementing programs to limit workers’ compensation and litigation claims.